- Statehouse Report – 01/16/2026

 RETURN TO WORK LEGISLATION

 H.3034 Reps.
-Collins and Wooten Enhanced penalties for injuring police animals Referred To Judiciary – Awaiting Subcommittee Meeting S.427 Sen. Adams Enhanced penalties for injuring police animals On the Senate Calendar HALO PROTECTION
+Collins and Wooten Enhanced penalties for injuring police animals Judiciary S.427 Sen. Adams Enhanced penalties for injuring police animals On the Senate Calendar HALO PROTECTION

 H.3535 Reps.
-Wooten et. al. Creates 25 foot buffer for law enforcement Heard by House Judiciary Criminal Laws Subcommittee Wednesday, April 9, 2025 → Meeting was Adjourned Prior to Discussion of the Bill S.175 Senator Zell Creates 25 foot buffer for law enforcement Referred to Committee on Judiciary NON-FATAL STRANGULATION LAW
+Wooten et. al. Creates 25 foot buffer for law enforcement Committee on Judiciary S.175 Senator Zell Creates 25 foot buffer for law enforcement Committee on Judiciary H.4763 Reps Oremus, et. al. Creates 25 foot buffer for law enforcement Committee on Judiciary NON-FATAL STRANGULATION LAW

 H.3522 Reps.
-Caskey et. al. Defines Strangulation Referred to Committee on Judiciary S.455 Senator Adams Defines Strangulation (Companion Bill to H.3522) Reported out favorably and Placed on the Senate Calendar POLICE WEEK RECOGNITION
+Caskey et. al. Defines Strangulation Committee on Judiciary S.455 Senator Adams Defines Strangulation (Companion Bill to H.3522) On the Senate Calendar POLICE WEEK RECOGNITION

 Bill # Sponsor(s) Description Status S.542 Senator Davis Senate Resolution To